jhpyle/docassemble/_docs/api.md

  - `secret` (optional): set to the user's [secret](#secret) if you want to be able to access information about interview sessions that may be encrypted.
- - `tag` (optional): set to a tag if you want to select only those interview sessions with the given tag.
  - `i` (optional): set to an interview filename if you want to select only those interview sessions with the given interview filename.
  - `session` (optional): set to a session ID if you want to select only the interview session with the given session ID.
+ - `query` (optional): set to a [session query string] if you want to filter the list of sessions by criteria other than interview filename and session ID.
+ - `tag` (optional): set to a tag if you want to select only those interview sessions with the given tag.
  - `include_dictionary` (optional): set to `1` if you want a [JSON] version of the interview answers to be returned.
 The default is not to return the interview answers.